Sailesh75/Realistic-rendering-system/README.md

 rendering of old films and pictures.
 Our system basically realizes the re-color rendering of black and white video frames, and the rendering results are more reasonable, furthermore, the color configuration confirms to people's normal aesthetic standard.

-If we want the trained model for the project you can contact at : saileshkafle47@gmail.com
+If we want the trained model of this project you can contact at : saileshkafle47@gmail.com